bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module4-web-application-deployment/README.md

 ## Resources and Stretch Goals

-- If you really run into issues with Heroku, you can check out [ngrok](https://ngrok.com/) as a way to set up a tunnel that lets you run the server locally but serve it to the world - but it isn't really a replacement for cloud deployment, as it's only up when you're running it on your computer
+- If you really run into issues with Render.com, you can check out [ngrok](https://ngrok.com/) as a way to set up a tunnel that lets you run the server locally but serve it to the world - but it isn't really a replacement for cloud deployment, as it's only up when you're running it on your computer
-- `heroku run` is super powerful - you can use it to run code on your hosted application, including `heroku run /bin/bash` to start a shell
+- `render run` is super powerful - you can use it to run code on your hosted application, including shell commands to access your application
 - Push the app!
 See if you can break it, and if you do, if you can fix it
-- Try to see how the app scales - free Heroku service will have some limitations
+- Try to see how the app scales - free Render.com service will have some limitations
 - Incorporate [Redis](https://redislabs.com/) as a cache to mitigate performance issues
-- An alternative to Heroku for hosting Flask is [PythonAnywhere](https://www.pythonanywhere.com/)
+- An alternative to Render.com for hosting Flask is [PythonAnywhere](https://www.pythonanywhere.com/)
   - In some ways it is simpler, and it can even persist a SQLite database file
   - But, it doesn't provide PostgreSQL (you can use [ElephantSQL](https://www.elephantsql.com/) instead) and is less widely used
-  - Overall: stick with Heroku first, but check out PythonAnywhere if you'd like
+  - Overall: stick with Render.com first, but check out PythonAnywhere if you'd like
 - Another alternative (in the other direction) is [AWS](https://aws.amazon.com/)
-  - Heroku is nice for prototyping and fairly standard applications (it abstracts away a lot of the details, so as long as you fit their use case it "just works")
+  - Render.com is nice for prototyping and fairly standard applications (it abstracts away a lot of the details, so as long as you fit their use case it "just works")
   - But larger more complicated services are often deployed via more powerful services like AWS, Google Cloud, and Microsoft Azure
-  - Again: Heroku first, and then explore alternatives
+  - Again: Render.com first, and then explore alternatives
 - Add some basic permissions or possibly even an account system, so not everyone can just add users, pull Tweets, or reset data